We build fairness in environmental markets

 How was the initiative born?

-The Fair Environmental Markets Initiative aims for the emergence of a scheme of Fairness and Transparency that encourages active engagement of local communities, environmental integrity and equitable distribution of benefits of carbon projects.
+The Fair Environmental Markets Initiative aims for the emergence of a scheme of Fairness and Transparency that encourages active engagement of local communities, environmental integrity and equitable distribution of benefits of sustainability projects.

 ❝ Major international consulting firms and multilateral banks estimate that half of the global GDP depends on nature.
 I ask them, what does the other half depend on?
 It’s unimaginable that in the 21st century we still don’t understand that all human activity, directly or indirectly, relies on some service provided by nature. ❞